 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
 Course approval ID# 02945.
-This distance learning - interactive course is offered at 0.15 CEUs (Intermediate level, OT Service Delivery, Foundational Knowledge Area).
+This distance learning - independent course is offered at 0.15 CEUs (Intermediate level, OT Service Delivery, Foundational Knowledge Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 International Association for Continuing Education and Training

 continued, LLC, DBA OccupationalTherapy.com, is accredited by the International Association for Continuing Education and Training (IACET). continued complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, continued is authorized to issue the IACET CEU. continued, LLC, is authorized by IACET to offer 0.2 CEUs for this program.